Subclass 407 Training Visa

 What we can and cannot do

 We cannot guarantee outcomes.
 No migration agent legally can.
-This is a requirement of section 15 of the Code of Conduct.
+This is a requirement of section 15 of the Migration Agents Code of Conduct 2022.

 We do not assist with sham training arrangements.
 Training Plans must demonstrate genuine, structured, supervised training tied to a specific occupation.

-We provide migration advice only after a paid initial consultation under section 43 of the Code of Conduct, with a service agreement issued before any further work (section 42).
+We provide migration advice only after a paid initial consultation under section 43 of the Migration Agents Code of Conduct 2022, with a written service agreement issued before any further work commences under section 42.

 Our fees are professional fees only.
 Government application charges, biometric fees, health checks, and other Home Affairs charges are separate and paid directly to the Department.